My dreams are coming to me when I’m awake now…

-(then again, perhaps “Riddler Killer” just wouldn’t have sold enough newspapers)
+But I guess “Riddler Killer” just wouldn’t have sold enough newspapers.

 Batman Forever doesn’t pre-date the Internet, but it certainly was released before it was super-mainstreamed.
 Might the Nygmatech Box be a metaphor/prediction regarding it?
 Virtual reality was a fad during this time period, but what the Box seems to do is more akin to augmented reality devices.

 But there was also a conspiracy meta-theory making the rounds in the mid-1990s…Project Blue Beam.
 Alleged by Quebecois journalist and conspiracy theorist Serge Monast, it envisioned a “New World Order” takeover, part of which would consist of the following elements:

 - A holographic light show in which three-dimensional images would be beamed across the planet.
 This would allegedly be achieved with the aid of Russian computers that would utilize “the minute physio-psychological particulars based on their studies of the anatomy and electro-mechanical composition of the human body, and the studies of the electrical, chemical and biological properties of the human brain”

 - “Telepathic Electronic Two-Way Communication,” in which people would have their brainwaves hijacked by voices meant to sound like ‘God.'”